 B. The Animal and Demonic Aspects of the Vampire

-The rational human must also engage in animal activities, most notably eating and reproduction, Though animals engage in these activities instinctively, humans cloak these activities in ritual, or rather, and without modern prejudice, humans understand these things to have more than natural meaning and thus the rituals of marriage and the banquet, both of which have sacramental aspects.
-The vampire preys perverts and conflates these ceremonies.
-He too reproduces sexually by the crossing of blood lines.
-He pollutes sacraments by conflating them.
+The rational human must also engage in animal activities, most notably eating and reproduction, Though animals engage in these activities instinctively, humans cloak these activities in ritual, or rather, and without modern prejudice, humans understand these things to have more than natural meaning and thus the rituals of marriage and the banquet, both have sacramental aspects.
+The vampire preys, perverts, and conflates these ceremonies.
+He too reproduces sexually by the crossing of bloodlines.
+He pollutes sacraments by mixing them.
 He nourishes himself not by destroying a beast or a plant, but by interfering with the salvation of another soul.
-Then, the human sanctifies his animal actions through ceremony, acknowledging that his rationality allows him to understand their meaning.
-The vampire too is rational and he inverts these sacraments and infuses them with the diabolical.
-Thus, there is no zoology of the vampire for his zoology is just as much a demonology.
+The human sanctifies his animal actions through ceremony, acknowledging that his rationality allows him to understand their meaning.
+The vampire too is rational but he inverts the same sacraments and infuses them with diabolical intentions.
+Thus, there is no zoology of the vampire for his is just as much a demonology.

-The primal malevolence of the vampire precludes the possibility a scientific understanding of his nature in either the materialist or theological senses of that term.
-The vampire comprehends and rejects the good, then its comprehension of the good precludes the possibility of a materialistic natural science of the vampire insofar as such a science cannot account for the existence of primal evil.
+The primal malevolence of the vampire precludes the possibility of a scientific understanding of his nature in either the materialist or theological sense.
+The vampire comprehends and rejects the good.
+Its comprehension of the good precludes the possibility of a materialistic natural science of the vampire insofar as such a science cannot account for the existence of primal evil.
 Since evil is unnatural, in the theological sense, there can be no theological science of the vampire either.
 The vampire has no logical closure.
 His perversion of natural sacraments is nihilistic in the sense that it perverts and corrupts their natural meaning.
 There is no science of the vampire precisely because he cannot be understood except within the logic of the meaning that he works to undo.

 C. The Metaphysical Consequences of the Vampire

-The vampire can only exist in a universe where the good has natural meaning; that is, the vampire can only exist in an ecology where natural symbols compel the soul to the good.
-Good and evil are part of the universe itself and not merely parameters.
-Paradoxically, only the sort of universe in which the vampire can exist is a universe where meaning is natural and primal.
-Natural law he demonstrates in defying.
-The vampire further demonstrates that there is meaning inherent in natural things; that is, symbolism as a means of linking the human soul to the significance of some otherwise natural act, is itself part of nature.
-In short, the possibility of the perversion of a natural symbol implies the existence of such natural symbols and thus the incompleteness of any reductionist anthropology as well as purely symbolic science.
-The violence the vampiric ecology does to the broader ecology on which it preys requires the existence of both ecologies.
+Paradoxically, the only sort of universe in which the vampire can exist is a universe where meaning is natural and primal.
+He demonstrates natural law by defying the parameters it places upon him.
+The vampire further demonstrates that there is meaning inherent in natural things.
+In short, the possibility of the perversion of a natural symbol implies the existence of such natural symbols.
+The violence the vampiric ecology does to the broader ecology on which it preys, requires the existence of both ecologies.

 Mankind, provincial and finite by nature, has only very limited capacity to distinguish the accidental from the natural and understand the relationship of these to the eternal.
 For an epoch to become self-aware is to see this distinction but not necessarily to understand it.
 The paradox of modernism is that for all its awareness of the distinction between nature and art, for the sake of exerting art on nature, it worked nature into symbolism and thus into an artifice identifying the frontier of the natural with the artificial limitations.
-I mean to say that the mere act of attempting to disentangle nature from art, because of the art required, forces us to construe nature simultaneously too widely and too narrowly.
+The mere act of attempting to disentangle nature from art forces us to construe nature simultaneously too widely and too narrowly.
 Widely in the sense that nature, understood as those parts of the world that remain unchanged by human artifice, is thought to provide the logical basis for that artifice itself, and thus, the study of that artifice, proper to anthropology, is considered a sub-discipline of the natural sciences.
 Narrowly in the sense that only those aspects of reality most amenable to the methods of natural science are considered parts of it.
 The self-awareness of the modern era descends from its awareness of its unique capacity for artifice that exerts power over nature.
 Thus, its self-awareness literally means it understands its own ability to depart from the natural.
-Then, a fundamental prejudice of modernism and thus one of its accidental and epochal qualities is to have misunderstood its own epochal quality.
-System has faded into habit such that it has grown into a culture, and here that term is meant in its full original sense, and is thus an impoverished example of the broader concept.
+Then, a fundamental prejudice of modernism and thus one of its accidental and epochal qualities is to misunderstand its own epochal quality.
+System has faded so much into habit that it has grown into a culture.
 It has understood itself as the epoch that recognizes the divide between nature and art but it has misunderstood the divide.

 It is unwise to leave the old centuries alone, where and when they are.
 They carry with them older cultures that our science ignores.
 It must dismiss them as accidental but accidents ought not to cohere.
 These cultures arise on their own and always are growing through the cracks of modernism.
 In Dracula, the rich culture overpowered the poor culture.
 Heroes rose from apparently ordinary matter-of-fact moderns to resist a vampire’s very scientific machinations.

 Scientism most precisely is a culture that claims completeness.
-Science, properly abhorrent of premature conclusions, if it remains infected by scientism may pass into myth as the formal systems spawn their own ecologies.
-Recall that science, at its origin, is technological more than philosophical.
-It interacts with and habituates perceiving souls to instrumental ends.
-Myth, which is symbolic ecology is the means by which humans make sense of metaphysical notions at the personal and political level.
-It has its own sort of verisimilitude though of a different, or perhaps more general type than used in science.
-We must not assume that all myth possesses this property equally, any more than we assume that all science does.
-Whether scientism can alter habit so as to become a complete myth ultimately depends on unanswered questions of human nature; the same sort of question as to whether one can make, for example, a “new communist man”.
-If symbolic culture and ecology run deeper than habit in the human soul then the old centuries will rise again, at least occasionally.
+If science, properly abhorrent of premature conclusions, remains infected by scientism, it may pass into myth as the formal systems spawn their own ecologies.
+Whether scientism can alter its habits so as to become a complete myth, ultimately depends on the unanswered questions of human nature.
+If symbolic culture and ecology run deeper than habit in the human soul then the old centuries will rise again.
 The question of the ultimate fate of scientism is, in no small part, a question of the history, and perhaps, eschatology of myth; a question of narratives outside the boundaries of known science.
 Ultimately then, the awareness of the nature-art distinction combined with its problematic explication is potentially the undoing of the one epoch that, etymologically at least, disallows the very possibility of its own end.